Alternative Insight

 Israel

-With the demise of Saddam Hussein's Iraq, Israel considers Iran as its principal enemy, and it is correct.
+With the demise of Saddam Hussein's Iraq, Israel considers Iran as its principal enemy.
 Iran supports Lebanese Hezbollah and Palestine Hamas, two groups dedicated to the destruction of Israel.
-If Israel concludes that war would be reduce Iran to an impotent force, Israel would undoubtedly attack Iran.
-Meanwhile, Israel whips up world opinion against Tehran and joins the United States in making calculated threats and becoming a possible ally in direct military action against Iran.
+If Israel concludes that war would reduce Iran to an impotent force, Israel would undoubtedly attack Iran.
+Meanwhile, Israel whips up world opinion against Tehran; joining the United States in making calculated threats and proposing direct military action against Iran.
 The rumors fly and one in late 2005 from the London Sunday Times was alarming:Prime Minister Ariel Sharon has ordered the IDF to prepare to attack Iran's nuclear facilities at the end of March 2006: London Sunday Times correspondent Uzi Mahnaimi

 The three belligerent nations have presented their non-compromising arguments.
 Their next step is military confrontation.